The Shabbat Leadership Training Seminar

 Who will I be learning with at the seminars?

-In addition to your cohort of peers, you will have the opportunity to learn with master Shabbat faculty from OneTable and Birthright Israel staff.
+In addition to your cohort of peers, you will have the opportunity to learn with master educators and staff and faculty from both OneTable and Birthright Israel.

 What's the application process?